 Sleep provides essential nourishment for the mind and body, supporting our mental and physical health and enabling a robust immune system.
 I am passionate about helping people to experience good sleep and my approach has been shaped from both a research PhD in this field and clinical experience across NHS services.

-It is possible to find relief from these struggles.
 Through a comprehensive assessment process, my role is to make sense of clients’ unique experiences and to provide evidence-based interventions tailored to individual needs.
 In alignment, the mind and body will naturally co-create the ‘sleep sweet-spot’, without effort or intention.

 Dr Louise Baker-Martins DClinPsy, CPsychol, PhD